Saints Row (2006 video game): Downloadable content

 As of 2013, those DLCs are no longer available on the Xbox Live network.
 They were re-introduced on July 29, 2015.

-Sequels
+Sequels and reboot

+The first sequel titled Saints Row 2 was released in October 2008.
+A second sequel called Saints Row: The Third was released in November 2011, and a third and final sequel Saints Row IV was released in August 2013.

+A reboot under the same name was released in 2022.

 Reception

 Prior to the retail version of Saints Row being released, the demo set an Xbox Live Marketplace then-record for being downloaded more than 350,000 times in the first week of its release.

 The game received "favorable" reviews according to the review aggregation website Metacritic.
 Reviewers likened Saints Row to the Grand Theft Auto series; some felt the game improved upon the gameplay of Grand Theft Auto, but others criticized the game's lack of originality.
 Steven Embling of play.tm wrote that while the game "isn't going to win any awards for originality", the game's graphics and sound design were "impressive" and "highly commendable".
 Ryan McCaffrey of GamesRadar+ considered the game a worthy entry into a genre beholden to Grand Theft Auto, praising the game's graphics and use of the Havok engine, but lamenting the Respect system for disrupting story progression.
 Will Tuttle of GameSpy considered that while not all players would respond positively to the Respect system necessitating mission progression, the Activities "offer some of the game's most memorable sequences".
 Scott Sharkey of 1UP.com noted that Saints Row removed frustrating elements from previous Grand Theft Auto games, like load times between city sections and combat reliant on auto-aim, but considered its attempts to recreate urban gang culture and satire "so hackneyed that they cast an embarrassing shadow over the whole thing".
 In Japan, where the game was ported for release on June 21, 2007, Famitsu gave it a score of one nine, two eights, and one nine for a total of 34 out of 40.